 - Improve ventilation (to help regulate airflow and humidity).

-- Consider installing a backup battery and/or a rooftop solar array to power your furnace or heater with your own electricity.
+- Consider installing a backup battery or rooftop solar array to power your furnace or heater with your own electricity.

 Related Topic: Carbon Monoxide Safety Checklist

-How to Prepare for Power Outage in Winter
+How to Prepare for a Power Outage in the Winter

 Winter storms can be unpredictable and intense.
-If you lose power, staying warm during extremely cold weather is critical the safety of you and your family.
-If such a situation arises, it is vital that you follow the instructions of local officials.
+Knowing how to stay warm without power is critical to the safety of you and your family.
+If the power goes out, it is vital that you follow the instructions of local officials.